 Overview

-You’ll focus on important agile concepts such as product envisioning, design thinking, personas, user story mapping, minimum viable product (MVP) and product backlog refinement.
-Further, you’ll develop an understanding of client needs and how to create and prioritize work while exploring how to manage risk, employ techniques to characterize key stakeholders and their success criteria and apply best practices for leading agile teams.
+Key agile concepts are introduced, including product envisioning, design thinking, personas, user story mapping, minimum viable product (MVP) and product backlog refinement.
+You’ll also develop an understanding of client needs and how to create and prioritize work, while exploring approaches to managing risk, characterizing key stakeholders and their success criteria, and applying best practices for leading agile teams.

-You'll have access to engaging online content and assessments and the expert guidance of our industry-trained instructors, who will ensure you get the most from this applied learning experience.
+Throughout the course, you’ll have access to engaging online content and assessments, along with expert guidance from industry-trained instructors to support this applied learning experience.

 This course is ideal if you: